Synixe/Documents/guides/players/radios.md

 <hr/>

 # AN/PRC-343 Usage
-The AN/PRC-343 is a short range intrateam radio commonly carried and used by members within a team to communicate with one another.
+The AN/PRC-343 is a basic short range rifleman radio carried and used by members within a team to communicate with one another.
 <details>
 <summary><b>Usage Demonstration (Video)</b></summary>